Software Business Unit Executive

 Perhaps the defining moment for me in this transition was in ethics class when presented with what I felt was a bold, bright line ethical decision.
 The professor challenged me to articulate my beliefs in a way that would resonate with an extended group of stakeholders and could be applied to other situations with equal equanimity.

-Twenty-two months of academic discipline and intellectual challenge of this sort ensure that students emerge from the classroom with an unmistakable comfort in analyzing and articulating the five-levels-of why in any context.
+Twenty-one months of academic discipline and intellectual challenge of this sort ensure that students emerge from the classroom with an unmistakable comfort in analyzing and articulating the five-levels-of why in any context.
 It is an invaluable tool for leading in the practical world.

 Are there specific courses / classes / program features that stick with you today?
-Which ones? why?
+Which ones?
+Why?

 For me, it was a pair of the elective courses that I think about on a daily basis.
 The first was Alec Horniman’s course on Leading Strategic Change.
 As leaders, we are all faced with enduring through or leading change in business.
 I often think of Alec’s passionate discourse that, “leadership without change isn’t interesting and change without leadership isn’t possible.”
 I also often quote his teachings on effective leaders being engaged…physically, emotionally, spiritually engaged in the success or failure of their business and people.
 You can not spend time in Alec’s classroom an appreciation for his definition of leadership.
 Alec’s visage is singed in my mind as is his mantra that leadership is the art of enabling others to do things that they would not have done without you.